emaech/simple-count/README.md

 The plugin uses a list of predefined bot keywords to prevent logging visits from bots and scrapers.

 ## Dashboard Widget
-A doughnut chart, built with Chart.js, summarizes the top countries by visitor count.
+A pie chart, built with Chart.js, summarizes the top countries by visitor count.
 Additional countries are grouped into an "Other" category for better visualization.

 ## Uninstallation
 Upon uninstallation, the plugin removes the custom database table to ensure a clean slate.